-A tomato-hating politician from Rockland set off the Maine clam chowder war of 1939 when he prepared a bill to make it a crime to pollute clam chowder with tomato.
+A tomato-hating politician from Rockland set off the Maine clam chowder war of 1939 when he drafted a bill to criminalize clam chowder with tomato.

-If found guilty, offenders would be sentenced to digging up a barrel of clams at high tide – which, as any clammer will tell you, is not only cruel and unusual punishment, but impossible.
+Guilty offenders would have to dig up a barrel of clams at high tide.
+As any clammer will tell you, that is not only cruel and unusual punishment, but impossible.

-State Rep. Cleveland Sleeper never got to file his bill, as the issue was resolved without government interference.
+State Rep. Cleveland Sleeper never got to file his bill, as the clam chowder war ended without government interference.

-Sleeper, who served in the Legislature from 1933-53, had facetiously prepared bills banning the tomato from clam chowder for several years.
-And then the Maine Hotel Association decided to settle the matter at its mid-winter frolic in Portland.
+Sleeper, a state representative since 1933, had facetiously prepared bills banning the tomato from clam chowder for several years.
+And then the Maine Hotel Association decided to end the clam chowder war at its mid-winter frolic in Portland.

 Sleeper brought his chef.
 His rival, Philadelphia restaurateur Harry Tully, brought his.

 Sleeper’s chef cooked up traditional Maine clam chowder, while Tully’s made tomato-based Manhattan Clam Chowder.